Sensitivity of long periodic orbits of chaotic systems: Numerical results

 The statistics of period averages over typical long periodic orbits are compared to statistics of time averages of chaotic trajectories of same reference length $\hat{T}$ in figure \ref{fig:std-mean}.
 Here and in subsequent figures, error bars denote plus/minus three times the standard error \cite{Rao:2009tq}.

 The notation $\mathcal{J}^{\hat{T}}$ emphasizes the dependence of averages on the reference period.
 Panels (a) and (b) show the mean period average of typical periodic orbits, for the Lorenz and KS systems, compared to the long time average from chaotic simulations.
+For chaotic trajectories the time average does not depend on $\hat{T}$, since the average is a linear operation, and the ensemble mean of short-time averages coincides with the long-time mean.
 For periodic orbits, we observe a small positive/negative distortion at low periods for the KS/Lorenz equations, in agreement with previous work \cite{Zaks:2010ex}.
 This distortion decays as $\hat{T}$ increases.
-More importantly, in statistical terms, the period average of typical long periodic orbits spanning increasingly larger fractions of the attractor appears to converge to the long-time average of chaotic trajectories.
+More importantly, in statistical terms, the period average of typical long periodic orbits spanning increasingly larger fractions of the attractor appears to converge, with the limitations of the present setup, to the long-time average of chaotic trajectories.
+The asymptotic difference between predictions from periodic orbits and chaotic trajectories is small in relative terms (about 0.0126\%) and may be attributed to the finite observation time ($\hat{T}=1000$) used for periodic orbits.